Fainting Facts: Understanding the Causes, Symptoms and Treatments

 Here are some of the conditions that can make you faint:

-Panic attacks are very common, and can cause a range of symptoms, including the feeling that you’re going to faint.
+Panic attacks are very common and are often a symptom of anxiety.
+They can cause a range of symptoms, including the feeling that you’re going to faint.
 This may happen because in a panic attack you start breathing faster or more deeply than normal (in other words, you start to hyperventilate).
 Hyperventilating means you take in too much oxygen and get rid of too much carbon dioxide too quickly.
 But when your blood levels of carbon dioxide become too low the blood vessels that supply the brain become constricted, and not enough blood gets to the brain.

 Low blood pressure